The Bee Oasis garden in transition from summer to a fall garden, along with a solar oven in foreground! |

 Using black strap molasses in your compost speeds up the composting process!

-home's metal roof for use in the garden, with overflow going to a
+Rainwater harvesting tank at the Bee Oasis collects water from the home's metal roof for use in the garden, with overflow going to a nearby lush shade garden. |

 The next Bee Oasis workshop is on Rainwater Harvesting.
 Participants will get to see firsthand how Don installed his rainwater tank and how he incorporated berms and swales into his landscape to slow the rainwater and allow it to soak into his soil rather than letting it run off into the street!